voltiso/cp/README.md

 ```

 This is the same as `w a` - the CLI uses last program by default.

-See `Compilation time optimization` to easily speed up watch mode and re-compile
-in around 200ms.

 ## Compile and run